The BE(YOU)FULL Philosophy defines the principles behind the method. It explains why the framework exists and how it supports human development.

 About the BE(YOU)FULL Philosophy

 BE(YOU)FULL is more than a CIC.
 It is a philosophy and human-development framework created by Carlos Simpson.
-It is rooted in identity, agency, confidence, and the belief that every young person has the capacity to grow into who they truly are.

 Framework 1: The BE(YOU)FULL Identity Framework